-At the English Channel, plans and prayers before perilous final leg in long migrants’ journeys
+At the English Channel, plans and prayers before perilous final leg in migrants’ long journeys

 It was the worst migrant tragedy in the English Channel in years.
 Only one victim, a 24-year old Kurdish woman from Iraq who wanted to join her husband-to-be in Britain, has so far been identified.

-Rahmoni said he is certain that the men who slept in his tent were on the boat, too.
-And yet, he said he has no doubts that he will attempt the same — the last leg of a journey for which his uncle has already paid around $3,400 to smugglers.
+Rahmoni said he is certain the men who slept in his tent were on the boat, too.
+Yet he said he has no doubts that he will attempt the same — the last leg of a journey for which his uncle has already paid around $3,400 to smugglers.

 “I’m afraid,” he said, speaking at a migrant camp near Dunkirk on Saturday.
 “What can I do?”